wavefrontHQ/docs/pages/doc/users_groups.md

    2. Select the check box for one or more users.
    3. Click one of the **Permission** or  **Group** icons or the trash can button, and confirm when prompted.

    If you delete a user, you remove that user's access to Wavefront.

 [New users](users_groups.html#what-can-a-new-user-do) can browse data and might have additional permissions.
 Each invited user receives an email with an account activation link that is valid for 24 hours.

 ## Adding a Super Admin

+New Wavefront customers specify Super Admin users during account setup.
+Any existing Super Admin user can add other Super Admin users.

 To add a Super Admin user:
 1. Click the gear icon and select **Super Admin**.
 2. Enter the user name of a user you want to add as Super Admin.